- What is ESD?

 The resource provides an easy to follow step by step set of instructions with all of the background information needed to support the project and ensure success.

-Early April is a great time to launch these activities as the butterflies are just now leaving their wintering grounds and headed home.
+Early spring is a great time to launch these activities as the butterflies are just now leaving their wintering grounds and headed home.
 There should be ample time to select seeds, get them started indoors, prepare the site and transplant the seedlings before the influx of adults in late May or Early June.

 Additional information and supplementary plant lists are available from Monarch Watch